AlamoEngine-Tools/eaw.modinfo/README.md

 When the property was omitted for a `language` object, value `0` (fully localized) is applied.

 *Rationale: Though we are considering this enumeration as bit filed, value 0 was choosen to represent a fully translated mod, too because in most programming languages value `0` is default for enums.
-Thus the spec allows to omitt the property.*
+Thus the spec allows to omitt the property for fully localized langues like English.*

 ---